dcurrigan/Everest/README.md

 The Success model had and accuracy of 88%, while the death model had 98.6% accuracy.
 The high score the the death model must be considered in the context of the low underlying death rate (1.4%).
 The crowding models had accuracy of 86% (success) and 98% (death).

 ## Site Design and Deployment
-Following data cleaning and creation of three core data tables the data was loaded into a PostgresSQL database which is stored on a <a href="https://aws.amazon.com/rds/">AWS RDS.
+Following data cleaning and creation of three core data tables the data was loaded into a PostgresSQL database which is stored on a <a href="https://aws.amazon.com/rds/">AWS RDS</a>.

-The D3 Javascript Library was used to create the visualisations.
-MapboxGL was used for the 3D terrain background to enhance the atmosphere and story telling of the site.
-D3-simple slider library was used to create a slider to alter the degree of crowding accounted for in the crowding ML model.
+The D3 Javascript Library was used to create the visualisations. <a href="https://www.mapbox.com/mapbox-gljs">MapboxGL</a> was used for the 3D terrain background to enhance the atmosphere and story telling of the site. <a href="https://github.com/johnwalley/d3-simple-slider">D3-simple slider</a> library was used to create a slider to alter the degree of crowding accounted for in the crowding ML model.

 The site has been deployed on Heroku.